charlax/python-education/learning-python/01-intro.md

 Myths about Python:

 - Python does not scale
-    - Uber API: about 400k lines of Uber code (on top of the Pyramid web framework)
+    - Uber API: about 400k lines of code (on top of the Pyramid web framework)
     - Sentry
 - Python is a weakly typed language
     - "static" vs "dynamic" typing (vs. C)